Our management team

 Maggie Parks OBE - Chief Executive

 Maggie has a background in the statutory sector having worked for the Probation Service for 8 years.
-She has been working with issues of violence against women since the early 1980’s when she was on the Management Committee of Nuneaton Women’s Refuge.
+She has been working with issues of violence against women since the early 1980s when she was on the Management Committee of Nuneaton Women’s Refuge.
 She was a founding member and Coordinator of Worcestershire Rape Crisis Centre where she developed and delivered numerous training courses on issues of sexual violence and abuse.
-She has managed WRSAC since 1998 and led it from its early inception as a completely voluntary organisation to become a professional third sector agency.
+She has managed The Women's Centre Cornwall since 1998 and led it from its early inception as a completely voluntary organisation to become a professional third sector agency.
 She is a member of various local, regional and national boards and forums and is a recognised trainer and conference speaker.
-She was previously a Trustee and Board Member of Rape Crisis England and Wales and currently a Board Member of the Ending Violence Against Women Coalition (EVAW).
+She was previously a Trustee and Board Member of Rape Crisis England and Wales and is currently a Board Member of the Ending Violence Against Women Coalition (EVAW).